York University Student Organization Recognition Guidelines

 iv.
 The personal contact information for both signing officers (both must be current York University students).

 v.
 Information on any Departmental/College/Faculty affiliations, including any non-York staff members the organization has.

 vi.
 An agreement by the signing officers to abide by the “Statement on Rights and Responsibilities”.
 The group must also consent to indemnify and hold the University harmless for any damages and legal costs resulting from its activities.

 vii.
 The group’s written constitution including any incorporation papers.

 II.
 Attend a mandatory Clubs 101 orientation session offered during the current registration period.
 Note: Organizations are expected to report any changes of signing officers, non-York staff members, phone number, email and mailing address within 5 business days.
 Where application information is inadequate, the organization will be asked to provide more details.

 6. SCLD may from time to time contact and meet with student clubs for reasons including but not limited to: complaints against the organization and/or its members, concerns over the group’s activities, and policy violations.
 In the event the club does not communicate or meet with SCLD as requested, SCLD reserves the right to suspend the group’s status as a recognized student club until necessary steps are taken to rectify the situation.

 7. Club recognition expires on May 30 and all student clubs are required to renew their status by following the above procedure for registration.
 In the event a club fails to register themselves by the deadline, all resources associated with the club including email, website, and bank account will be considered inactive.

-8. Club registration will run from the beginning of April until the end of September as well as for a short period in the beginning of January should the department deem in necessary.
+8. Club registration will run from the beginning of May until the end of September as well as for a short period in the beginning of January.

 9. No student may be the signing officer for 2 or more clubs simultaneously.
 This individual may be the President or hold multiple executive positions for more than one organization however, in order to avoid a conflict of interest; a signing officer for one club may not be the same for another.